-3 TERMS AND DEFINITION
+TERMS AND DEFINITION

-Terms Definition Expert Centres Expert Centres are key intermediaries between public and private sectors performing the analysis of biological samples under internationally standardised conditions.
+Terms Definition Expert Centres Expert Centres are key intermediaries between public and private sectors performing the analysis of biological samples under internationally standardized conditions.
 DG Director General of BBMRI-ERIC BBMRI-ERIC -HQ BBMRI-ERIC Headquarter (DG and Central Executive Management Office), Neue Stiftingtalstrasse 2/B/6, 8010 Graz MC Management Committee (Statutes of BBMRI-ERIC, Official Journal of the EU 30 November 2013, L320/63-80, Article 14) AoM Assembly of Members (Statutes of BBMRI-ERIC, Official Journal of the EU 30 November 2013, L320/63-80, Article 10)

-4 RATIONALE
+RATIONALE

 Cutting-edge research as well as further innovations in life-science industry will strongly depend on efficient and secure transnational access to high-quality human biological samples and associated medical information for both academia and industry.
-Human biological samples are a finite key resource subject to a series of ethical and legal restrictions, which means that innovative solutions for their efficient utilisation are needed.
-By performing the primary analysis of biological samples under internationally standardised conditions in a pre-competitive environment, two major goals are addressed:
+Human biological samples are a finite key resource subject to a series of ethical and legal restrictions, which means that innovative solutions for their efficient utilization are needed.
+By performing the primary analysis of biological samples under internationally standardized conditions in a pre-competitive environment, two major goals are addressed:

-- 1) Providing access to primary data that can easily be shared in contrast to biological samples and - 2) Providing high-quality information from biological samples to industry for further product development.
+- .
+1) Providing access to primary data that can easily be shared in contrast to biological samples and - .
+2) Providing high-quality information from biological samples to industry for further product development. - .
 This is intended to be achieved by so called 'BBMRI-ERIC Expert Centres' that are associated with BBMRI-ERIC (Fig.1).

-Fig. 1 Expert Centres: collaborative research of public and private sectors access not only to biological samples and medical data but also to the broad spectrum of medical and scientific expertise related to the samples, data, and their analysis.
+Fig. 1 Expert Centres: collaborative research of public and private sectors the broad spectrum of medical and scientific expertise related to the samples, data, and their analysis.

-BBMRI-ERIC Expert Centres can be non-profit organisations that represent a novel public-private partnership model.
-They are responsible for the analysis of samples in the country of origin under internationally standardised conditions and for the generation of primary data.
-BBMRI-ERIC Expert Centres integrate pre- competitive public and private research and development activities by providing
+BBMRI-ERIC Expert Centres are non-profit organisations that represent a novel publicprivate standardized conditions and for the generation of primary data.
+BBMRI-ERIC Expert Centres integrate pre- competitive public and private research and development activities by providing access not only to biological samples and medical data but also to